facebook/zstd/doc/zstd_compression_format.md

 ```
 Number_of_Bits = (Weight>0) ?
 Max_Number_of_Bits + 1 - Weight : 0
 ```
-In order to determine which prefix is assigned to each Symbol, Symbols are first sorted by `Weight`, then by natural sequential order.
+In order to determine which prefix code is assigned to each Symbol, Symbols are first sorted by `Weight`, then by natural sequential order.
 Symbols with a `Weight` of zero are removed.
 Then, starting from lowest `Weight` (hence highest `Number_of_Bits`),